By Jerry Mooney

 Top Ten Tips

 - Get Outdoors – We aren’t always lucky enough to have good weather in this country but when we do, there are lots of activities that the whole family can enjoy outdoors.
 Some of these include a bike ride, a long walk, water sports and you could even make the most of the snow by going sledging!
 If you’re not used to getting out and about, you may need Big 5 Sporting Goods coupons to save some money on active wear.
+Adventure Gears Lab offers a list of the best bikes under $300 if you need to get a good bike to help you get active.

 - Take up a new hobby – If you’re stuck at the office all week, you’ll want to find something that will relax you, as well as keep you active.
 Golf is a great solution to this dilemma.
 It has everything you need; fresh air, exercise and relaxation.
 You can find out more here.